leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

 (provide ⇨)
 ```

-But before we return to this and play Peg Solitaire, we explore in the following sections a few other PLT Redex forms for relations that are not functions, starting with [judgment forms](judgment-forms).
+But before we return to this and play Peg Solitaire, we explore in the following sections a few other PLT Redex forms for relations that may not be functions, starting with [predicate relations](predicate-relations).